 What is Painting?
 (Why I paint)

 Perhaps a way of leaving traces where we have been, to know more where we are going.
 But because we are on a path, and everything we do has its importance, it’s important for me to carefully choose the materials I use.
-Painting is not just a question of an image, which is perceived by the eye and analyzed by the mind.
+Painting is not just a question of an image, which is perceived by the eye and analysed by the mind.
 There are more subtle interactions.
 The whole body is capable of perception.
 This explains why we feel attraction for something or someone.
 Or why in some environments we can experience uneasiness or on the contrary well-being and comfort.
 Because the material world is composed of vibration, the very structure, composition, and surface of the work influence how we interact with it.
 I do not produce works that make social statements.
 I prefer to create works that will give something to the perceiver.
 Be it an idea or sense of calm or simply a good feeling.
 Like Beuys, I feel that art has a mission of healing, and that is what we are here for.

 More background Info